-The railroad tracks that are above the lake on the side of the mountains were originally constructed during the winter of 1867-68.
+The railroad tracks above the lake on the side of the mountains were originally constructed during the winter of 1867-68.

-A great bike ride is from the top of the old Highway near Donner Lake.
+A fun bike ride is from the top of the old Highway near Donner Lake.
 Have someone give you a ride in a car up to the old summit, and then bike down.
 This road is steep and a bit narrow, so watch for cars.
-You could, of course, bike up this road to the summit, but it would take you quite some time.
+You could, of course, bike up this road to the summit, but it would take quite some time.

 Ehrman Mansion is worth seeing in Tahoma on Tahoe’s west shore.
 The Mansion is located in Sugar Pine Point State Park on Highway 89 one mile south of Tahoma.
 The Ehrman family were prominent San Franciscan’s and part owners of Wells Fargo Bank.
 This home was built just after the turn of the century.
 Hourly tours are offered daily from July through Labor Day.
 They are open daily during these months from 11:00am to 4:00pm daily.
-Park entrance fee is $5 per vehicle.
-For more information call PHONE NUMBER (916) 525-7982.
+Park entrance fee is $10 per vehicle.
+For more information call (916) 525-7982.

 Historic Truckee is well preserved.
 Visitors can see the town’s first building, a log cabin built in 1863.
-There is also the 1885 Truckee Hotel and the Old Jail which was built in 1875 and is now the town’s museum.
+Also worth visiting is the 1885 Truckee Hotel and the Old Jail which was built in 1875 and is now the town’s museum.
 The Chamber of Commerce is located at 12036 Donner Pass Road and provides maps for a self guided walking tour of downtown.

 Some of the more interesting sights in downtown Truckee are the following:

 Meeks Bay is located between Homewood and D.L.
 Bliss State Park on Tahoe’s west shore.
-This is one of our favorite beaches on the entire Lake.
+This is one of our favorite beaches on the entire lake.
 We’ve spent many an hour metal detecting this beach for coins and rings.

 Hayrides were given, and gunfights were re-enacted.
 The main street was unpaved.